Chilevec/sandbox-plus-plus/README.md

 # Sandbox++
 > [!NOTE]
-> Looking for the classic, pre-retooling edition of Sandbox?
+> Looking for the pre-retooling edition of Sandbox?
 Check out [Sandbox Classic](https://github.com/Softsplit/sandbox-classic).

 A heavily work-in-progress successor to the original Garry's Mod gamemode, Sandbox, built on S&box.